Data Fetcher Help Center

 2. Create a Custom OAuth Connection in Data Fetcher

-• Create a custom request in Data Fetcher.
+• in Data Fetcher.

 • Click on the Authorization tab.